The Dickens Fellowship of

 The Dickens Fellowship of New York and its members seeks to keep the memory and study of this exceptional author alive, and in doing so continue to further the ideals inherent in what he wrote.

 The Dickens Fellowship of New York reads and discusses the books Charles Dickens wrote more than 150 years ago and seeks to appreciate these novels for what they mirror our own times and what they can teach us today.

-We sponsor fund raising activities to support charitable causes in keeping with the ideas inherent in Dickens’s writings.
+We support charitable causes in keeping with the ideas inherent in Dickens’s writings.
 We keep our membership apprised of cultural events in New York City and nearby that relate to Dickens and his Victorian era.

 Our Mutual Objectives: Goals and Aims